ibm-cloud-docs/Db2onCloud/encryption.md

 {:deprecated: .deprecated}
 {:pre: .pre}

-# Data security & encryption
+# Data security and encryption
 {: #encryption}

 The {{site.data.keyword.Db2_on_Cloud_long}} service has security built into all levels of its architecture.